 Several foreign governments and human rights organizations protested the sentence.
 The European Union released a statement condemning the life sentence as unjustified.
 Then-U.S. Secretary of State John Kerry said the U.S. was concerned by the sentencing and called on Chinese authorities to release him, along with seven of his students.

-Seven of his students–Perhat Halmurat, Shohret Nijat, Luo Yuwei, Mutellip Imin, Abduqeyum Ablimit, Atikem Rozi, and Akbar Imin–were charged with being involved with Uighurbiz during a secret trial held in November 2014, according to Tohti’s lawyer Li Fangping.
-Many were administrators for the website, according to state media.
-According to the political prisoner database of the Congressional-Executive Commission on China, an organization set up by the U.S. Congress to monitor human rights and rule of law in China, Rozi and Mutellip Imin wrote for the site.
-Imin, who is from Xinjiang and enrolled at Istanbul University in Turkey, also had a blog.
-He was arrested when he tried to leave China.
+Seven of his students–Perhat Halmurat, Shohret Nijat, Luo Yuwei, Mutellip Imin, Abduqeyum Ablimit, Atikem Rozi, and Akbar Imin—were charged with being involved with Uighurbiz during a secret trial held in November 2014, according to Tohti’s lawyer Li Fangping.
+Many were administrators for Uighurbiz, according to state media and the political prisoner database of the Congressional-Executive Commission on China, an organization set up by the U.S. Congress to monitor human rights and rule of law in China.

-Tohti is being held at the Xinjiang No. 1 Prison in Urumqi, the capital of the Xinjiang Uighur Autonomous Region, according to Radio Free Asia.
+Tohti is being held at the Xinjiang No. 1 Prison in Urumqi, according to Radio Free Asia.
 In an interview with The New York Times in 2014, Tohti’s wife Guzelnur said Tohti “has heart problems and bad lungs.”

 Tohti is a member of the Uyghur PEN Center and an honorary member of the Independent Chinese PEN Center and PEN America.
 He was awarded the 2016 Martin Ennals Award for Human Rights Defenders.
-In 2017, the city government of Weimar in Germany announced that Tohti would receive its 2017 Human Rights Award.
-On November 30, 2017, Liberal International, an international federation for liberal and progressive democratic political parties, awarded Tohti its Prize for Freedom in The Hague.
-On October 24, 2019, the European Parliament awarded Tohti its Sakharov Prize for Freedom of Thought, according to news reports.
+In 2017, the city government of Weimar in Germany announced that Tohti would receive its Human Rights Award and Liberal International, an international federation for liberal and progressive democratic political parties, awarded Tohti its Prize for Freedom in The Hague.
+In 2019, the European Parliament awarded Tohti its Sakharov Prize for Freedom of Thought, according to news reports.